Coomera Connector (Stage 1), Coomera to Nerang

 The Buaraba Creek timber bridge replacement project will improve safety and network reliability by replacing the existing narrow, timber bridge (Neithe Bridge) with a new wider, two-lane, concrete structure in the same location.

-The project involves investigating safety improvements to provide a better driving experience for all road users and reduce the risk of fatal and serious injury crashes.
+The project will deliver safety improvements to provide a better driving experience for all road users and reduce the risk of fatal and serious injury crashes.

 On-road bicycle lanes are being constructed to improve safety at Marcoola and Mudjimba.